"WHAT SHOULD I EXPECT AT MY FIRST SESSION?"

 What should I expect at my first session?

-Please arrive 10 minutes early to check in for your session.
+To limit the number of guests in our studio, you will be asked to wait outside until you are called in by a member of our staff.
 A LYMBR session is built in three stages.
 During the first few minutes, your therapist will assess your goals and any physical limitations.
-Next your therapist will guide you through a series of stretches based on your assessment.
+Next, your therapist will guide you through a series of stretches based on your assessment.
 This will be the majority of your session time.
-To conclude the session your therapist may recommend a personalized stretching program, self-stretching technique or both.
-Your therapist will explain that it is not uncommon to feel sore after your stretch becausewe are engaging muscles that you may not be accustomed to using.
+To conclude the session, your therapist may recommend a personalized stretching program, self-stretching technique or both.
+Your therapist will explain that it is not uncommon to feel sore after your stretch because we are engaging muscles that you may not be accustomed to using.
 This may last one or a few days, depending on your session.
 If you have any questions, please don’t hesitate to speak to your therapist or a studio manager.